 MBJA also has a very limited number of Junior Instructor positions available.
 Junior instructors will work with senior instructors throughout the summer on an as-need basis.
 Candidate will be at least 16 years old, with a valid CPR/FA card, and passed the Michigan Boaters test.

 *Candidates who are otherwise qualified should apply with the expectation they will take an appropriate US Sailing Certification course prior to starting work.
-MBJA will offer certification courses on-site in early June.
+MBJA will offer US Sailing Instructior Certification courses on-site in early June.

 Become a Volunteer!

 MBJA cannot thrive without the dedicated team of volunteers who support all major events hosted by MBJA.
 With the advanced sailing facilities and offshore racing capabilities, MBJA remains a popular destination for major events including: MCSA regattas (Midwest Collegiate Sailing Association), WMYSA (West Michigan Youth Sailing Association) along with a number of high school and college regattas in the spring in fall.
 With this busy schedule of events, MBJA relies on volunteer support for Race Committee officials, score keepers, PRO (Professional Race Officers), mark-set personale, onshore operations coordinators, launching and recovery support, safety boat operators, protest committee officials, and parking-lot coordinators.